 In most cases, both parties will have their own solicitor and will be responsible for their own legal fees.
 Only in unusual circumstances will the court consider conduct in the proceedings or the process of disclosure as a justification for an order for costs being made against the other party.

-While negotiating a financial settlement you each use - and are responsible for paying - your own lawyer.
+While negotiating a financial settlement, you are responsible for paying your own lawyer.
 As part of the settlement, however, one of you might negotiate that the other should pay part or all of their legal fees.

 You can keep your legal fees down by agreeing as much as possible among yourselves.
 Fees can mount up if hostile spouses insist on conducting all negotiations through lawyers while arguing over trivial details.

-The court has power to make orders for a spouse including:-
+The court has the power to make orders for a spouse, including:-

 - Periodical payments (maintenance or alimony)